-12 S. Suzuki, 'China's Perceptions of International Society in the Nineteenth Century: Learning more about Power Politics?', 28 Asian Perspective (2004), pp. 115-144. for most of his life,14he is likely to have been especially sensitive to the process.
+for most of his life, 14 he is likely to have been especially sensitive to the process.
 In his view, transnational trade and commerce were crucial for societies to thrive and develop peacefully.
-In that sense, his perspective on free trade and commerce was utilitarian - in the service of 'public welfare'.15 Hence, his stance was not uncritical; transnational trade and commerce facilitated by law and legal institutions were to serve peace and justice, but not to exploit or violate 'the inalienable rights of a free people'.1616 The urbanisation of 19th century Europe prefigures that of today; it basically put much of the current global city system in place.
+In that sense, his perspective on free trade and commerce was utilitarian - in the service of 'public welfare'.
+15 Hence, his stance was not uncritical; transnational trade and commerce facilitated by law and legal institutions were to serve peace and justice, but not to exploit or violate 'the inalienable rights of a free people'.
+16

+The urbanisation of 19th century Europe prefigures that of today; it basically put much of the current global city system in place.
 Asser was outspoken about his love for the 'distinguished mercantile city' of Amsterdam: '[u]nder any circumstances, wherever my place of domicile, I will forever remain an Amsterdammer!'17 His love of Amsterdam, however, not only sprung from the city's tradition of international trade and commerce. but also and even more so from its tradition of openness to strangers and providing a refuge for the expelled.
 Being a Dutch citizen of Jewish descent, the exclusion and violence brought about by anti-Semitism in European (urban) societies must have been a matter of personal concern for someone so eager to participate in the public sphere.
 Nationalism, a growing sentiment in Europe, was completely alien to Asser.
 With his urban cosmopolitan mind-set.
-14 Among his clients, though, were the heirs of King Leopold in the Congo heritance.